Construction FAQs

 • What construction is happening at Miller Outdoor Theatre?

 • Construction is taking place on the Miller Outdoor Theatre grounds from October 2025 through June 2026.
 This work focuses on essential facility upgrades to maintain and upgrade the theatre’s infrastructure.
-Updates regarding additional projects will be shared later this year.
+Additionally, construction on the Miller Gateway Plaza Project commences in November 2025, as part of the ongoing 100th Anniversary Capital Campaign.

 • Why are these upgrades necessary?